clojurists-together/clojuriststogether.org/content/news/2020/summer-of-bugs-announcement.md

 There are a handful of open [issues](https://github.com/metosin/reitit/issues?q=is%3Aissue+is%3Aopen+swagger) related to swagger and some of which are marked as good first issue or help wanted.
 Tommi would like to push this issue forward as this has been open for a while: https://github.com/metosin/reitit/issues/84

-In addion to that, these steps will help Tommi to gain enough information about swagger to be able to tackle https://github.com/metosin/reitit/issues/272 in the future.
+In addition to that, these steps will help Tommi to gain enough information about swagger to be able to tackle https://github.com/metosin/reitit/issues/272 in the future.

 This project will receive a grant of $1,000USD.